 Beacon Orthopaedics offers a full range of imaging services at both the Summit Woods and Beacon West locations.
-Imaging services include MRI, DEXA bone density scanners, and X-Ray.
+Imaging services include MRI and X-Ray.

 Our friendly and capable staff in conjunction with our state of the art imaging facility will provide a comfortable MRI imaging experience for a broad spectrum of individual patient needs.
 From our closed scanner to our wide bore scanner, the MRI services at Beacon are designed to accommodate our entire patient population.

 Preparing for your MRI